-In February 2014, we closed an underwritten public offering of \$201.3 million aggregate principal amount of our Senior Convertible Notes due 2034 (2014 Notes).
-In March 2018, we entered into separate privately negotiated transactions with certain holders of our 2014 Notes to exchange \$150.0 million in aggregate principal amount of the 2014 Notes for our 2.75% Exchange Convertible Senior Notes due 2034 (2018 Notes).
-In the first quarter of 2019, the 2018 Notes were converted into approximately 19.5 million shares of our common stock and the 2018 Notes were retired.
-The decrease in interest expense for three months ended March 31, 2020 compared to the three months ended March 31, 2019 was primarily due to the retirement of the 2018 Notes.
+In February 2014, we closed an underwritten public offering of \$201.3 million aggregate principal amount of our 2014 Notes.
+In March 2018, we entered into separate privately negotiated transactions with certain holders of our 2014 Notes to exchange \$150.0 million in aggregate principal amount of the 2014 Notes for our 2.75% Exchange Senior Convertible Notes due 2034 (2018 Notes).
+The 2018 Notes had an effective interest rate of 12.3%.
+In the first quarter of 2019, the 2018 Notes were converted into 19.5 million shares of our common stock and the 2018 Notes were retired.
 We recognized a loss of \$9.0 million on the conversion of 2018 Notes, which was included in loss on extinguishment of debt.
 This amount represents the difference between the fair value of the bonds converted and the carrying value of the bonds at the time of conversion.